velask9/HTML-CSS_Module/readme.md

 # Flexbox
 [Flexbox Crash Course 2022 ](https://youtu.be/3YW65K6LcIA)
 The key concept to understand when using flexbox is that there are two classes associated with "flexing", the flex container itself, and the actual item(s) inside the container.
-There are properties associated with the flex container and the flex item(s).
+There are properties ONLY associated with the flex container and ONLY associated with the flex item(s).
 The definitions of "main axis" and "cross axis" must be undertood.

 #### Flexbox Container Props
 These properties ONLY apply to the flexbox container.
 Default direction is left-to-right (row), this is the main axis, the cross axis is 90 degrees from th main axis.